Kids are capable. Why does learning feel like a battle?

 The environment changed.
 Kids didn't.

-Screens, systems, and well-meaning adults have quietly removed the friction that builds learning skills.
+Screens, performance-over-process systems, and well-meaning adults have quietly removed the friction that builds learning skills.
 Kids aren't less capable — they're just less practiced at difficulty.
-That shows up as avoidance, passivity, disregulation, and "I don't know."
+That shows up as avoidance, passivity, and "I don't know."

 For families:

-Choose to Grow
+Climb to Grow

 Ten parent-child conversations that teach kids what learning actually looks like — and how to coach themselves through the hard parts.